cheylea/selfverification-evoting/README.md

 # E-Voting Tool with Self Verification

+This repository contains code for an internet electronic voting tool that uses a biometric and text identification system and a secret word self verification system.
+It is a prototype design for a potential voting model that could be used in UK government elections.

-Dissertation project for MSci in Computer Science at University of Liverpool.
+This project is for MSci in Computer Science at University of Liverpool.

+Author: Cheylea Hopkinson

 # Directory
-The `instance` folder is not found in this repositiory and will need to be created upon download.
+The `instance` and `idphoto` folders are not found in this repositiory and will need to be created upon download.
 More information under installation.

 ```
 C:.